 If you prefer a different language, select it from the list above.

-If someone thinks it will read a book and learn to program without writing code and solving problems, this is a delusion.
-Programming needs a lot of practice, with code writing every day and solving hundreds, even thousands of tasks, seriously and persistently for years.
+If someone assumes they will learn to program by just reading a book, without writing code and solving problems, they are deluding themselves.
+Programming needs a lot of practice, with code writing every day and solving hundreds, even thousands of problems, seriously and persistently for years.

 We advise the reader, as a minimum, to try out all the examples from the book, to play with them, to change them, and test them.
 Even more important than the examples are the exercises because they develop the programmer's practical skills.
 This book provides nearly 150 practical coding exercises, so it is a good foundation for developing coding and algorithmic thinking skills.

 You need to solve all the problems in the book because programming is learned with practice!
 The exercises after each topic are carefully selected to cover in-depth the learning material.
-The purpose of solving all the tasks is to provide complete set of skills for writing programming code at a beginners level (which is the purpose of this book).
-During the courses in SoftUni, we purposefully focus on practice and problem-solving, and in most courses, code writing occupies over 70% of the entire course.
+The purpose of solving all the problems is to provide complete set of skills for writing programming code at a beginners level (which is the purpose of this book).

 |Solve all the exercises in the book.
 Otherwise you won't learn anything!
 Programming is learned by writing a lot of code and solving thousands of problems!|